 If you are a doctor and would like to look at eXroid training videos, please send your name, affiliation and contact details and we will direct you to them.

 In terms of efficacy, the majority of patients are free of symptoms after one treatment session with eXroid, and over 80% after two.
-It causes less discomfort and less side effects than generally reported figures in the literature compared with banding, sclerotherapy or higher voltage electrotherapy, which suggests that it is likely to be the best tolerated non-surgical procedure available.
-Am J Gastroenterol.
-1989 May; 84(5):482-7
+It causes less discomfort and less side effects than generally reported figures in the literature compared with banding or higher current electrotherapy, which suggests that it is likely to be one of the best tolerated non-surgical procedures available.

 Pacemaker or implantable defibrillator (ICD) - Unless the patient's Cardiologist advises otherwise